Voltano0/LINFO2142_server_project/Projet_2/README.md

 ### Simple case

 In our simple case, we are going to make the link `S4 -> S11` appear **much longer** by using AS Path Prepending.
 This will cause BGP to avoid this link when routing traffic.
-As a result, a ping from `H4 -> H1` **will not go through that link anymore.** Let's look in `S4`:
+As a result, a ping from `H4 -> H1` **will not go through that link anymore.** In real world, we can imagine that this link cost more money when we use it, that's why we prefer other route.
+However if the new path taken cost too much, we can go via link `S4 -> S11` as usual.
+Let's look in `S4`:
 ```bash
 ...
   neighbor fc00:2143:2::11 activate